curityio/react-native-haapi-example/README.md

 ./start-idsvr.sh
 ```

-If not using ngrok, provide a host name with which connected emulators or devices call the Curity Identity Server.\
+Alternatively, provide a host name with which connected emulators or devices call the Curity Identity Server.\
 The local computer's IP address should work for both Android and iOS on connected emulators and devices.\
-The following command works on macOS, though older Android emulators may require the special value `10.0.2.2`.
+The following commands should work on macOS:

 ```bash
 export USE_NGROK='false'
 export IDSVR_HOST_NAME="$(ipconfig getifaddr en0)"
 ./start-idsvr.sh
 ```

+Note that some older Android emulators might require `IDSVR_HOST_NAME` to be set to the special value `10.0.2.2`.

 ## 3. Configure the Application